 All journals published by Tabriz University of Medical Sciences operate a closed double-blind peer review process.
 The authors and the reviewers will be treated anonymously.

-Based upon scientific achievements and publication trajectory, Publishing Group of Tabriz University of Medical Sciences (PGTUMS) invites scientists from different international institutions to serve as Editors.
-The trustees of PGTUMS review the applications and select the best candidate according to the COPE Guidelines including competing interests issues.
-A regular auditing process is applied to ensure upon best practice base on the COPE Guidelines.
+Based upon scientific achievements and publication trajectory, TUOMS Publishing Group invites scientists from different disciplines and international institutions to serve as Editors.
+The Scholarly Journals Council of TUOMS Publishing Group reviews the applications and selects the best candidate according to the COPE Guidelines, including competing interests issues.
+A regular auditing process is applied to ensure upon best practice, based on the COPE Guidelines.
 The editors evaluate the articles first hand, and solicit peer reviewers.
-The peer reviewers’ comments are evaluated by the editors, who have final decision on publication of content in the journals.
+The peer reviewers’ comments are evaluated by the Editors, who have final decision on publication of content in the journals.

 Authors may suggest potential reviewers if they wish; however, decision to consider these reviewers is at the editor's discretion.
 Authors should not suggest recent collaborators or colleagues who work in the same institution as themselves.
 Authors who wish to suggest peer reviewers can do so in the cover letter and should provide institutional email addresses where possible or information which will help the Editor to verify and identity the potential introduced reviewer (for example an ORCID or Scopus ID).